ivanrg99/opn/README.md

 # Description

-xdg-open and mimeopen alternative with just libmagic as a dependency.
+xdg-open and mimeopen alternative.
 Read the man page for more information.

 # Sample usage